openresty/replace-filter-nginx-module/README.markdown

 https://github.com/agentzh/sregex#syntax-supported

-Response body data is only buffered when absolutely necessary, like facing an incomplete capture that belongs to a possible match.
+Response body data is only buffered when absolutely necessary, like facing an incomplete capture that belongs to a possible match near the data chunk boundaries.

 Directives
 ==========